Expansions: MoMath’s gifted program to engage and challenge NYC’s brightest math students

 Once accepted into the program, students may register for only their assigned class series and must register in advance, no later than the Friday before the desired class.

 Admission is by application only.
 You may apply online by clicking on the “Apply Now” button below.
-As part of the application, you will need to submit either: the Expansions Student Recommendation Form (completed by your child’s teacher); or, standardized test scores demonstrating strong academic potential.
+As part of the application, you will need to submit either: the Expansions Student Recommendation Form (completed by your child’s teacher).
 All documentation must be uploaded when you complete the online application.

 Students who have already been accepted do not need to re-apply.
 Simply register online for more fun and enriching mathematical explorations.
 There’s plenty of new material to discover.